 What’s your type?

-Industry benchmarks—as well as company size and audience type—are still useful points of comparison for many companies.
-But as we discovered, many companies will better relate to companies that have similar operations, regardless of industry.
+Industry benchmarks—as well as company size and audience type—are still a big deal for many companies looking for comparison overviews.
+But as we discovered, many companies will better relate to companies that have similar operations and management, regardless of industry.